 This maternal protection lasts for several weeks, perhaps as long as 3 months.

-Our Oz Catz' kittens receive their first F3 Fevac vaccination at 7 weeks of age then their 2nd at 10 weeks just before leaving us.
+Our Oz Catz' kittens receive their first F4 Fevac vaccination at 8 weeks of age then their 2nd at 12 weeks just before leaving us.

-They need a third F3 Fevac vaccination at 12 - 14 weeks and this is very important!
+They need a third F4 Fevac booster vaccination at 12 months old

 How Often Should you Update Vaccination?